 Proposal writing can be a challenging enterprise.
 These guidelines have been prepared to help you.
 They outline what OSIWA considers the main elements of a grant proposal.
 We accept proposal in either French or English.

 1. Address a need

 In preparing the proposal, the organization seeking a grant must demonstrate its capacity to address a need.
-This need should clearly fall into OSIWA’s three programmatic priority areas and should prioritize the needs of the community.
+This need should clearly fall within OSIWA’s thematic areas and should prioritize the needs of the community.